 Overview of the most important developments regarding Tax Proposal 17

 The reform of the present corporate taxation system is an important issue and is aimed at securing the fiscal attractiveness of Switzerland in the long term, while guaranteeing international acceptance as well as sufficient tax revenues.
 After 66.4% of Swiss voters accepted the tax package in May 2019, it came into force on 1 January 2020.
-Most cantons have already included the requirements from the Tax Harmonisation Act in their cantonal tax laws.
-The remaining cantons are planning to do so during 2020, effective from 1 January 2020.

 We’ll be happy to give you details about the latest status and show you how your company can benefit from the changes that have come into force.